railsbridge/docs/sites/en/workshop/more_teacher_training_2016.deck.md

 You need to read the curriculum through, beginning to end, before teaching it.

 # Teaching Techniques
+### Answering questions
+* Correct people if they're wrong.
+Be polite and encouraging.
+For instance:
+  * "Well, this might work better and this is why."
+  * "Can you explain how you came to that conclusion?"
+  * "Does anyone have a different answer?"
+* Don't be afraid to tell someone that you don't know
+* Don't be afraid to not answer a question if it is out of scope
+  * Talk with the student during a break

+# Teaching Techniques
 #### Checks for understanding
 A tool for assessing how well the class understands a topic before moving on